 Codes and Frequencies

-For all respondents, HIMCAID indicates whether the respondent had Medicaid coverage.
+For sample adults and sample children (and, prior to 2019, all respondents), HIMCAID indicates whether the respondent had Medicaid coverage.
 For 1990 to 1996, it reflects coverage during the previous month.
 For 1997 forward, it reflects coverage at the time of the survey.

 Users who want to compare Medicaid coverage over time should review the variable description HIPUBCOV, which may more accurately capture all respondents who were covered by Medicaid.